ste2425/PSP-Bluetooth-AVConnector/README.md

 Check out the latest [Release](https://github.com/ste2425/AVBreakout/releases) for the libray files and sample files.

+## Acknowledgements

+The work ive done is just a thin layer ontop of work many other people have done, Iv'e also had lots of help from others.

+* TokyoDrift - Originally created work that uses the SIO port to allow external controllers back around 2010.
+Since uploaded to Github
+* OPDitto project - A project that uses the SIO port to allow for a real second analog stick.
+Its SIO implementation has been extremly helpful to me.
+Repo Here
+* X41 - Shared with me an initial working SIO hello world app back when i could barely compile PSP code.
+This was invaluable in helping me get the hardware working right at the start of the project.
+* PSP Homebrew Discord - Full of incredibly smart and helpful people too many to list individually.
+Without their help I'd never have managed to complete any of this.

 * [Designing your own boards](#designing-your-own-boards)
 * [Samples](#samples)
   * [AV-Connector-Breakout](#av-connector-breakout)